kami93/CMU-DATF/README.md

 ## Things to do

 - [x] Re-implement preprocess_argoverse.py and preprocess_nuscenes.py.
-- [] Reorganize implementations for MATF/R2P2/Desire/CSP/SimpleEncoderDecoder
+- [ ] Re-organize implementations for MATF/R2P2/Desire/CSP/SimpleEncoderDecoder
-- [] Reorganize comments for model definition and miscellaneous scripts.
+- [ ] Re-organize comments for model definition and miscellaneous scripts.
-- [] Note hyperparameters for training/fine-tuning at README.md.
+- [ ] Note hyperparameters for training/fine-tuning at README.md.

 ## Citation
 Please cite the original publication;